 A bipartisan coalition of 100+ organizations and former A bipartisan coalition of 100+ organizations and former Cabinet Members are calling on the President-Elect to sign on following Executive Order in his first 100 days of office.
 This Executive Order, developed by partner organization, RespectAbility, is a part of our initiative to increase representation of People with Disabilities in the Federal Government.

-RESTORING THE FEDERAL GOVERNMENT AS MODEL EMPLOYER OF WORKS WITH DISABILITIES
+RESTORING THE FEDERAL GOVERNMENT AS MODEL EMPLOYER OF PEOPLE WITH DISABILITIES

 By the authority vested in me as President by the Constitution and the laws of the United States of America, and in order to restore the Federal Government as a model employer of individuals with disabilities, it is hereby ordered as follows:

-Section 1.
-Policy.
-One-in-five Americans has a disability, according to the U.S. Census Bureau.
-People with disabilities are America’s largest minority group and the only one that, due to an accident or illness, anyone can join at any time.
 The Federal Government has an important interest in reducing discrimination against Americans living with a disability, in eliminating the stigma associated with disability, and in encouraging Americans with disabilities to seek employment in the Federal workforce.
-Further the Federal workforce has the opportunity and the responsibility to fully reflect the diversity of lived experience from underrepresented communities across the country.
+Further, the Federal workforce has the opportunity and the responsibility to fully reflect the diversity of lived experience from underrepresented communities across the country.

 On July 26, 2010, President Barack Obama signed Executive Order 13548,which committed the Federal Government to become a model employer of people with disabilities and directed Executive departments to develop plans to improve their processes for recruiting and hiring qualified individuals with disabilities.
 By the end of Fiscal Year (FY) 2015 the Federal Government had exceeded the hiring goals established by E.O.
 13548.
 As reported by the Government Accountability Office (GAO): “143,600 persons with disabilities were hired during 2011 through 2015—plus an additional 79,600 hires in 2016 and 2017—across the 24 Chief Financial Officers Act agencies.”Additionally, the U.S. Equal Employment Opportunity Commission (EEOC) in the years following the release of EO 13548 did much to implement Section 501 of the Rehabilitation Act and to advance Section 501’s affirmative action and non-discrimination mandates.